gitoyen/site/content/blog/2015-04-14-pytest-fixture.md

 This one applies a request context on a testing function, this can be useful if you manipulate werzeug interactions (flask request attribute mostly).
-This has to be use when the
+This has to be used when the
 `RuntimeError: working outside of application context` error is raised.

 In the most common use case you will not need the `req_context` variable during your test.
-To avoid to have an unused argument, you can simply use the `@pytest.mark.usefixtures('request_context')` decorator on your testing function.
+To avoid having an unused argument, you can simply use the `@pytest.mark.usefixtures('request_context')` decorator on your testing function.